Wide-spreading grass fire in East Feliciana burned 75 acres; flames rekindled Monday morning

 EAST FELICIANA PARISH - A fire in East Feliciana Parish that burned around 75 acres on Sunday rekindled early Monday morning, prompting another response from firefighters.

-According to the Louisiana Department of Agriculture and Forestry, two fire units and a fire patrol plane were able to control the fire Sunday.
+According to the Louisiana Department of Agriculture and Forestry, two fire units and a fire patrol plane were able to control the fire along LA 422 Sunday.
 A spokesperson said crews returned around 6 a.m.
 Monday to find flames had sprouted again.
 Firefighters will remain there until they are comfortable that the situation is under control.

+While fighting the flames, one firefighter had to be treated for heat exhaustion, another suffered a minor leg injury from a falling tree.

+At this time, the fire has been contained to a largely uninhabited part of the parish.

 Investigators are still trying to determine what sparked the blaze.